COVID-19 Testing and Vaccinations

-Testing is available by appointment for established clinic patients, members of the RFU community and the general public who consider themselves to be symptomatic for COVID-19.
+Testing is available by appointment for established clinic patients and members of the RFU community who consider themselves to be symptomatic for COVID-19.

 - All testing is by appointment only at an assigned date and time — no waiting in long lines to get tested.

 - A member of our medical staff will conduct your test while you remain in your vehicle.

 - Your appointment should take no more than five to 10 minutes.
 We’ll contact you with your test result within two business days (please note the clinic is closed on weekends).

 - Effective February 8, 2021, COVID-19 testing is required every other week for all RFU students, faculty and staff who will be on campus for educational or administrative activities.
 This also applies to researchers engaged in on-site activities.
 As of April 05, 2021, you may waive this testing requirement if you are fully vaccinated and have provided the appropriate documentation to the university.